 Impact on Science and Engineering

 In science and engineering, the metric system is the undisputed standard.
 Its simplicity, consistency, and decimal nature make it ideal for calculations, data analysis, and communication of results.
-Scientists and engineers around the world use metric units to ensure accuracy, avoid errors, and facilitate collaboration.
+Scientists and engineers around the world use metric units to ensure accuracy, avoid errors, and help with collaboration.
 The use of the metric system in these fields has been essential to many major technological advancements.

 Trends and Latest Developments